mateusrfon/RepoProvas/README.md

 *API required (go to https://github.com/mateusrfon/repoprovas-api and follow the instructions).

-Clone this repo with [git clone https://github.com/mateusrfon/repoprovas.git] on a terminal <br/>
+Clone this repo with 'git clone https://github.com/mateusrfon/repoprovas.git' on a terminal <br/>
-Go to the directory with [cd repoprovas] and then you can run:
+Go to the directory with 'cd repoprovas' and then you can run:

 ### `npm i`
 Installs all dependencies